-This idea gives you feelings of empowerment and control, which are nice feelings, particularly as they avoid the stress of uncertainty.
-Sometimes you feel more alive when making plans and implementing them, and derive a sense of fulfillment and satisfaction when you achieve goals you set for yourself.
+However it seems that plans make you feel empowered and in control, which is a nice feeling, particularly as it avoids the stress of uncertainty.
+You seem to enjoy making plans and implementing them, and derive a sense of fulfillment and satisfaction when you achieve the goals you set for yourself.

-While planning is a way to feel in control of situations, it is constantly challenged since life - with its countless variables - is too complex to be managed.
-It may be that same frustration, when things don't work out as you planned or expected, that reminds you to let go and observe what the events are telling you.
-What happens when you do so?
+While planning is a way to feel in control of situations, you may be aware that it is constantly challenged, since life - with its countless variables - is too complex to be managed.
+Do you experience frustration at times when things don't work out as you planned, or expected?
+How do you react?
+Do you let go of your plans and observe what the events are telling you, or do you use persistence and incremental efforts to stay on top of your planned course?